Best Single-Speed / Fixie Bikes of 2021

 - Single-speed track bike – A track bike with a flywheel.

-- Flip-flop hub – Rear hub that has two sprockets on each side.
-The flip flop hub allows the cyclist to use the bicycle as a fixie, or a (free-wheel) single-speed bike.
+- Flip-flop hub – Rear hub that has two sprockets, one on each side.
+The flip flop hub allows the cyclist to use the bicycle as a fixie, or a (free-wheel) single-speed bike when turning the wheel the other way around.

 A fixed-gear bike or fixie has a solid rear hub and sprocket so the pedals never stop rotating as long as the rear wheel is moving.
 This means you can also use the pedals as brakes by pushing backward, negating the need for traditional handlebar brakes.